 "highest and best use" analysis failed to sufficiently establish that the proposed facility was to be located so as to minimize incompatibility with the character of the surrounding areas and to minimize the effect on the value of the surrounding property.
-Finally, in regard to Criterion 8, LRS failed to overcome the DuPage County's Solid Waste Management Plan's clear language that the siting for any additional waste transfer stations should be located "throughout the County" and in the southern portion of DuPage County, not next door to the other waste transfer station in the northwest corner of DuPage County.
+Finally, in regard to Criterion 8, LRS failed to overcome the DuPage County's Solid Waste Management Plan's clear language that the siting for any additional waste transfer stations should be located "throughout the County" and in the southern portion of DuPage County.
 In fact, any ambiguity in that regard was decide when DuPage County confirmed in its prior denial of on an earlier waste transfer station siting proposal that "throughout the County" in its Solid Waste Management Plan did not mean allowing a second transfer station to be located in close proximity to an existing one.